Kreator (1983-present) is a Thrash Metal band from Essen, Germany.

 See More... ⏬

-Kreator signed with 'Nuclear Blast' in early 2010, before embarking on a North American tour in March to celebrate their 25th anniversary.
-On 1 June 2012, they released their thirteenth studio album, Phantom Antichrist.
+Kreator signed with 'Nuclear Blast' in early 2010.
+Soon after, they would embark on a North American tour that March to celebrate their 25th anniversary.
+On 1 June 2012, Phantom Antichrist would arrive, followed by Gods of Violence (2017).

 See Less ⏫